Internet privacy: A guide to online privacy

 It’s easy to rely on popular browsers such as Google Chrome, Internet Explorer, and Firefox to search the web.
 Thing is, these browsers track your search history.
 Even searching in incognito or private modes won’t keep your searches completely anonymous.
 Your employer, ISP, and the individual websites you visit can still track your browsing activity.

 There are browsers that do keep your online activity private, Tor Browser being the most famous of them.
-The Norton Privacy Manager app features a private browser as part of its suite of solutions for managing your personal information and keeping your online privacy in your control.

 4. Use a screen lock to help protect your devices